 Mammalian Species accounts are produced by assignment only.
 Upon written request to the Editor for Mammalian Species, exclusive privileges to produce an account will be granted for 3 years; a 1-year extension may be requested if a manuscript is near completion at the end of the initial assignment.
 At the Editor's discretion, assignments not submitted at the end of this period may be cancelled.
 A maximum of 5 species may be reserved at 1 time.
 No free copies are given to authors; page charges may be paid on a voluntary basis.

-Mammalian Species will be available online only to all ASM members, beginning in 2006; print copies will no longer be published.
-Orders for yearly sets of accounts within the past 5 years should be sent to Kathy Votaw, ASM Association Manager, 810 East 10th Street, P.O.
-Box 1897, Lawrence, KS 66044; 785-843-1235; FAX -1274; email@example.com.
+Mammalian Species is available online only to all ASM members, as of 2006; print copies will no longer be published.
+Orders for yearly sets of accounts within the past 5 years should be sent to Christy Classi, ASM Association Manager, 810 East 10th Street, P.O.
+Box 1897, Lawrence, KS 66044; 785–843–1235; FAX -1274; firstname.lastname@example.org.
 Individual accounts are no longer available for purchase.
-Requests for assignment of species and other editorial queries should be addressed to Meredith Hamilton, Editor of Mammalian Species, Department of Zoology, 430 Life Sciences West, Oklahoma State University, Stillwater, OK 74078, 405-744-9685; FAX -7824; firstname.lastname@example.org.
+Requests for assignment of species and other editorial queries should be addressed to Meredith Hamilton, Editor of Mammalian Species, Department of Zoology, 430 Life Sciences West, Oklahoma State University, Stillwater, OK 74078, 405–744–9685; FAX -7824; email@example.com.

 MAMMAL IMAGES LIBRARY

 The Library continually seeks new images for the collection and urges anyone having images to contribute them.
 For information about contributing images, contact the committee chair.
-The committee thanks the 160 persons who have contributed images thus far.
+The committee thanks the hundreds of people that have contributed images thus far.

 In 1992, the Library instituted a program whereby grants in the form of images can be obtained by educational institutions in developing countries.
-About 60 grants to applicants from 20 countries have been awarded thus far.
+About 40 grants to applicants from 20 countries have been awarded thus far.
 Institutions can select up to 50 images of their choice, and can reapply annually.
-Information about the program can be obtained from John O. Whitaker, Jr., Department of Life Sciences, Indiana State University, Terre Haute, IN 47809; email@example.com.
-The Mammal Images Library urges ASM members to assist this effort by supplying information about appropriate institutions.
+Information about the program can be obtained from John O. Whitaker, Jr., Department of Life Sciences, Indiana State University, Terre Haute, IN 47809.
+The Mammal Images Library urges ASM members to assist this effort by supplying information to appropriate institutions.